4. Application of the CDS to Gram positive species

 4.5.4.
 Staphylococcus aureus with low β-lactamase activity

-The annular radius of the inhibitory zone around benzylpenicillin 0.5 units (P 0.5u) with β‑lactamase negative S. aureus, such as S. aureus ACM 5190, is about 12 mm (Plate 13.3.A) and the edge of the inhibitory zone is hazy.
+The annular radius of the inhibitory zone around benzylpenicillin 0.5 units (P 0.5u) with β-lactamase negative S. aureus, such as S. aureus NCTC 6571, is about 12 mm (Plate 12.3.A) and the edge of the inhibitory zone is hazy.

-There are rare strains of S. aureus that produce low levels of β‑lactamase and for these strains, the annular radius of the zone of inhibition around benzylpenicillin 0.5 units (P 0.5u) may be as large 4 to 5 mm the zones of inhibition will still have a sharp edge (Plate 13.3.B).
+There are rare strains of S. aureus that produce low levels of β-lactamase and for these strains, the annular radius of the zone of inhibition around benzylpenicillin 0.5 units (P 0.5u) may be as large as 4 to 5 mm zones of inhibition, but still will have a sharp edge (Plate 12.3.B).
 If the inoculum is too light it may result in semi-confluent lawn of growth with an inhibitory zone annular radius of up to 7 mm.
 However, the edge of the inhibitory zone is still sharp and these strains must be reported as resistant to penicillin and the test should be repeated.
 If there is any doubt, perform a β-lactamase detection test (eg. Nitrocefin test).

 4.5.5.
 Methicillin susceptible (mecA gene negative) Staphylococcus aureus (MSSA)

-Methicillin susceptible (mecA gene negative) strains of S. aureus have a zone of inhibition around cefoxitin 10 μg with an annular radius of > 6 mm (usually between 8 and 9 mm).
-These isolates are reported as susceptible to methicillin (Plate 13.3.C).
+Methicillin susceptible (mecA gene negative) strains of S. aureus have a zone of inhibition around cefoxitin 10 μg with an annular radius of > 6mm (usually between 8 and 9 mm).
+These isolates are reported as susceptible to methicillin (Plate 12.3.C).

 4.5.6.
 Methicillin resistant Staphylococcus aureus (MRSA)

-Although methicillin discs are no longer available, S. aureus strains possessing the mecA gene are still referred to as methicillin resistant S. aureus or MRSA.
+Although methicillin discs are no longer available, S. aureus strains possessing the mecA gene are still referred to as methicillin resistant S.aureus or MRSA.
 The annular radius of the inhibitory zone around a cefoxitin 10 μg disc is < 6 mm (usually 0 to 3 mm) for these organisms.
-(Plate 13.4.A, Plate 13.4.B and Plate 13.4.C).
-Report these isolates as resistant to methicillin and all other β‑lactams.
+(Plate 12.4.A, Plate 12.4.B and Plate 12.4.C).
+With the use of cefoxitin 10 μg discs, neither Mannitol Salt Agar nor incubation at 30°C is required to detect methicillin resistance.
+Report these isolates as resistant to methicillin and all other β-lactams.

-Multi‑resistant MRSA strains are often isolated from institutionalised patients and are resistant to a large number of antibiotics, such as erythromycin, tetracycline, ciprofloxacin, cotrimoxazole and gentamicin.
+Multi‑resistant MRSA strains are often isolated from institutionalised patients and are resistant to a large number of antibiotics, such as erythromycin, tetracycline, ciprofloxacin, trimethoprim-sulfamethoxazole and gentamicin.

 Non multi‑resistant MRSA

-MRSA strains that are resistant only to benzylpenicillin and methicillin i.e., non multi‑resistant MRSA (NMR-MRSA) or Community Acquired MRSA (CA-MRSA) are now being isolated with increasing frequency from patients in the community and have been implicated in hospital acquired infections.
-Typically, these strains have no zone of inhibition or a reduced zone of between 2 and 4 mm in annular radius around a cefoxitin 10 μg disc (Plate 13.4.B).
-Occasionally, these strains are also resistant to erythromycin, tetracycline and/or ciprofloxacin.
+MRSA strains that are resistant only to benzylpenicillin and methicillin i.e., non-multi resistant MRSA (NMMRSA) or Community Acquired MRSA (CA-MRSA) are being isolated with increasing frequency from patients in the community and may be implicated in hospital acquired infections.
+Typically, these strains have no zone of inhibition or a reduced zone of between 2 and 4 mm in annular radius around a cefoxitin 10 μg disc (Plate 12.4.B).
+These strains may also be resistant to erythromycin, tetracycline and/or ciprofloxacin.